cwhite098/Scientific_Computing/README.md

-# Scientific Computing - Numerical Methods for ODEs and PDEs
+# Scientific Computing - Numerical Toolbox for ODEs and PDEs

 This package contains various methods for solving ODEs, PDEs as well as numerical shooting and numerical continuation.